Some nationalities don't need a tourist visa. Most that do can purchase a tourist e-visa online before travelling.

 - Keep receipts and paperwork.

 Make sure your passport will still have at least six months' validity after you enter Turkey.

 Tourist e-visas (available from www.evisa.gov.tr) can be purchased online by nationals of 108 countries.

 Visa Information for Different Nationalities

-- Nationals of countries including Argentina, Brazil, Denmark, Finland, France, Germany, Greece, Israel, Italy, Japan, Malaysia, New Zealand, South Korea, Sweden and Switzerland don't need a visa to visit Turkey.
-A stamp upon entry grants them multiple-entry for up to 90 days.
+- Nationals of countries including Argentina, Austria, Belgium, Brazil, Denmark, Finland, France, Germany, Greece, Israel, Italy, Japan, Malaysia, the Netherlands, New Zealand, Poland, South Korea, Spain, Sweden, Switzerland and the UK don't need a visa to visit Turkey.
+A stamp upon entry grants multiple-entry for up to 90 days.

 - Russians can enter without a visa for up to 60 days.

-- Nationals of countries including Australia, Austria, Belgium, Canada, China, India, Ireland, Mexico, the Netherlands, Norway, Portugal, South Africa, Spain, Taiwan, the UK and USA need a visa, which should be purchased online at www.evisa.gov.tr before travelling.
+- Nationals of countries including Australia, Canada, China, India, Ireland, Mexico, Norway, South Africa, Taiwan and the USA need a visa, which should be purchased online at www.evisa.gov.tr before travelling.